devsim/devsim_documentation/sphinx/source/solver.rst

 AC analysis
 ~~~~~~~~~~~

-An AC analysis is performed using the :meth:`ds.solve`.
+An AC analysis is performed using the :meth:`devsim.solve`.
 A circuit voltage source is required to set the AC source.

 Noise/Sensitivity analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-An noise analysis is performed using the :meth:`ds.solve` command.
+An noise analysis is performed using the :meth:`devsim.solve` command.
 A circuit node is specified in order to find its sensitivity to changes in the bulk quantities of each device.
 If the circuit node is named ``V1.I``.
 A noise simulation is performed using:

 .. code-block:: python

   solve(type="noise", frequency=1e5, output_node="V1.I")

-Noise and sensitivity analysis is performed using the :meth:`ds.solve`.
+Noise and sensitivity analysis is performed using the :meth:`devsim.solve`.
 If the equation begin solved is ``PotentialEquation``, the names of the scalar impedance field is then:

 - ``V1.I_PotentialEquation_real``
 - ``V1.I_PotentialEquation_imag``